-Picking the right AI tools for your company can be a headache, especially when you get to the pricing page.
-The plans change, features get moved around, and figuring out what you’ll actually pay versus what you get is often a puzzle.
+Picking the right AI tools for your company can be a headache, especially when you hit the pricing page.
+Plans change, features get shuffled around, and figuring out what you'll actually pay versus what you get is its own little puzzle.

-This guide is here to give you a straightforward look at Perplexity pricing.
-We’ll walk through each plan, what’s included, and, more importantly, what the pricing really means for businesses, especially if you’re in customer support or managing internal knowledge.
+This guide gives you a straight look at Perplexity pricing in 2026.
+I'll walk through each plan, what's included, and, more importantly, what the pricing really means if you're in customer support or managing internal knowledge.

 What is Perplexity AI?

 At its heart, Perplexity is an AI-powered search engine designed to give you direct answers with sources.
-Instead of just a list of links, it reads them and gives you a summary.
-Think of it as a research assistant that’s always on call.
-This makes it different from a generative AI chatbot like ChatGPT, which is more for brainstorming and creating new content.
-Perplexity is all about finding and summarizing factual information.
+Instead of a list of links, it reads them and hands you a summary.
+Think of it as a research assistant that's always on call.
+That makes it different from a generative chatbot like ChatGPT, which leans toward brainstorming and creating new content.
+Perplexity is about finding and summarizing factual information.

-It’s also not the same as a specialized AI support agent.
+It's also not the same as a specialized AI support agent.
 Those are built to handle entire workflows from start to finish.
-Perplexity’s main gig is finding information fast, which is great for anyone who needs accurate, up-to-date answers without digging through pages of search results.
+Perplexity's main gig is finding information fast, which is great for anyone who needs accurate, up-to-date answers without digging through pages of results.
+If you're weighing it against other research tools, my Perplexity alternatives roundup covers the closest options.

 Perplexity splits its pricing into plans for individuals and plans for businesses.
 Let's break down what you get with each one and who they're really for.